EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/getting_started/intro.md

 [Training-library Nir Stds](../saftey/training-library_nir_stds_20021011.pdf)
 :::

+## Hardware

+Please check out our [parts list](../how_to_build/parts_list) and [hardware repo.](https://github.com/RedHawk989/EyeTrackVR-Hardware) for information regauring hardware.

 ## Firmware

 Our firmware called OpenIris is made by `lorow` found [here](https://github.com/lorow/OpenIris).

 ## Headset support

+In theory, we are compatible with every VR headset.
+However, mounts may not have been made yet.
 Please take a look at our list of [3d printable mounts](../how_to_build/parts_list#other-parts) and see if your headset is on the list.
 If it is not listed, It is recommended that you try to make a mount, or wait for a skilled community member to create one.

 #### Contact

 Please join our discord for updates and any questions.
+We hope to see you there!

 <ImageCard :options="image_settings.discord_content"/>